s474/php-xdebug-docker/README.md

 # php-xdebug-docker

-Docker setup for dev environment, with PHP and Xdebug.
+Docker setup for dev environment to use IDE running on host, with PHP and Xdebug.

 To install - clone this repo or download zip, then in project root folder.